Joe Biagini

-Joseph Carlo Biagini (born May 29, 1990) is an American professional baseball pitcher who is currently a free agent.
-He has played in Major League Baseball (MLB) for the Blue Jays, Houston Astros and Chicago Cubs.
-The San Francisco Giants selected Biagini in the 26th round of the 2011 Major League Baseball draft.
-He made his MLB debut in 2016.
+Joseph Carlo Biagini (born May 29, 1990) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Toronto Blue Jays, Houston Astros and Chicago Cubs.
+The San Francisco Giants selected Biagini in the 26th round of the 2011 MLB draft, and he made his MLB debut for Toronto in 2016.
+Born in the United States, he represented the Italy national baseball team.

 High school and college

 Biagini attended The King's Academy in Sunnyvale, California.
 After the graduation, he attended the College of San Mateo and later the University of California, Davis.
 While attending the College of San Mateo in 2010, Biagini underwent Tommy John surgery.
 After the 2011 season, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.

 Professional career

 San Francisco Giants

 The San Francisco Giants selected Biagini in the 26th round of the 2011 Major League Baseball draft.
 He made his professional debut with the Class-A Augusta GreenJackets in 2012.
 In nine starts with the team, he pitched to a 0–4 win–loss record, 7.41 earned run average (ERA), and 36 strikeouts in 34 innings.
 He was demoted to the Short Season-A Salem-Keizer Volcanoes in June, where he made 14 appearances (12 starts) and pitched to a 2–4 record, 4.27 ERA, and 63 strikeouts in 59 innings.
 Biagini played the entire 2013 season with the GreenJackets, pitching 962/3 total innings in 20 starts.
 He posted a 7–6 record, 5.03 ERA, and 79 strikeouts.

 In 2014, Biagini was promoted to the Advanced-A San Jose Giants, and made 23 starts for the team, finishing the year with a 10–9 record, 4.01 ERA, and 103 strikeouts in 128 innings pitched.
 He would play the entire 2015 season with the Double-A Richmond Flying Squirrels and threw a career-high 1301/3 innings over 23 appearances (22 starts).
 Biagini finished the season with a 10–7 win–loss record, 2.42 ERA, and 84 strikeouts.